Minerals surveyor

 Professional development

-A number of chartered surveyors gain specific further qualifications in an area of specialist interest, such as through The Chartered Institution of Wastes Management (CIWM).
+It's also possible for you to work towards qualifications in a related specialist area, such as waste management, with The Chartered Institution of Wastes Management (CIWM) offering various qualifications in this field.
 Some employers provide sponsorship for this type of further training, particularly if it enhances an employee's expertise within their job.

 Career prospects